 © World Health Organization 2022.
 Some rights reserved.
-This publication is available under the Bionce IC 81-54-3.0 (GC, This publication is adapted from the CDVID-19 Case Record Forms (CRF) published by ISABIC on behalf of Oxford University.
-WHO reference number: WHO/MPK/Clinical_CRF/2022.3
+This publication is available under the licence CC BY-SA 3.0 IGO.
+This publication is adapted from the COVID-19 Case Record Forms (CRF) published by ISABIC on behalf of Oxford University.
+WHO reference number: WHO/MPX/Clinical_CRF/2022.3

-Monkeypox Case Investigation Form (CIF) and Case Reporting Form (CRF)
+Mpox Case Investigation Form (CIF) and Case Reporting Form (CRF)

-- WHO has updated the monkeypox case investigation form (CIF) and case reporting form (CRF) to include the latest information on symptomatology and epidemiological parameters, and to align with the recommendations of the latest Monkeypox Emergency Committee meeting. - The CIF has been designed to conduct in-depth epidemiological investigation of suspected, probable, and confirmed cases of mpox.
+- WHO has updated the mpox case investigation form (CIF) and case reporting form (CRF) to include the latest information on symptomatology and epidemiological parameters, and to align with the recommendations of the latest mpox Emergency Committee meeting. - The CIF has been designed to conduct in-depth epidemiological investigation of suspected, probable, and confirmed cases of mpox.
 It allows collection of information prospectively or retrospectively for both cases and their contacts. - The full form is meant to serve as a tool for in-country use, and the data are not required to be reported to WHO.